 Ongoing Program of Investment in Community Priorities.
 Option 2 will enable Council to fund a \$43M 10 year program of new and upgraded works.
-Option 3 will fund a \$64M program, but more importantly will provide for an rolling program of new works beyond 2027 to address the community's investment priorities.
+Option 3 will fund a \$64M program, but more importantly will provide for a rolling program of new works beyond 2027 to address the community's investment priorities.

-1.26 Impact of three investment options on the condition of community assets
+5.3 Impact of the three investment options on the condition of community assets

-The figure below plots the relative impact of the three investment options on the condition of community assets.
+Figure 30 plots the relative impact of the three investment options on the condition of community assets.
 It quantifies the proportion of assets in an unsatisfactory position currently and in 10 years time under the three scenarios.